Instituto de Estudios Superiores de Administración

 The Instituto de Estudios Superiores de Administración (Institute of Advanced Studies in Administration, IESA) is a private non-profit Venezuelan business school with campuses in Caracas, Maracaibo and Valencia.
 It was founded in 1965.
 It has its own publisher, Ediciones IESA.

+History

-IESA is considered Venezuela's leading business school, and it played a key role in the neoliberal economic policy of the second administration of Carlos Andrés Pérez (1989 - 1993).
+IESA is considered Venezuela's leading business school, and it played a key role in the liberalization economic policy of the second administration of Carlos Andrés Pérez (1989 - 1993).
 A number of academics from it (including Moisés Naím and Ricardo Hausmann) were appointed ministers, and the group became known as the "IESA Boys," in analogy to Chile's Chicago Boys.

-IESA is triple accredited by the three leading global business school accreditation associations: AACSB, AMBA and EQUIS.
+IESA is accredited by two of the three leading global business school accreditation associations: AACSB and AMBA.
+It was formerly also accredited by EQUIS (2008–2021).
 In the 2009 QS Global 200 Business Schools Report the school was ranked 9th in South America.